Wei Zhang MA, PhD

 About

-Dr. Zhang’s research aim is to integrate theoretical and empirical findings with health policies, services, and practices through the application of economic theories and methods in health research.
-As a Michael Smith Health Research BC Scholar, Dr. Zhang’s program of research focuses on developing methods that measure and value work productivity loss among patients and caregivers as an important patient-reported outcome and cost component from a societal perspective; and applying these methods in economic evaluations of new health care interventions to inform health care decision making.
+Dr. Zhang’s research aim is to integrate theoretical and empirical findings with health policies, services and practices through the application of economic theories and methods in health research.
+As a former Michael Smith Health Research BC Scholar, Dr. Zhang’s program of research focuses on developing methods that measure and value work productivity loss among patients and caregivers as an important patient-reported outcome and cost component from a societal perspective; and applying these methods in economic evaluations of new health care interventions to inform health care decision making.
 Her research interests also include pharmaceutical policy and access to medicines, and the linkage of pharmaceutical databases to increase research capacity.

 Publications